Shades of Coffee FAQs

 A. UK orders are sent by Royal Mail 1st class post unless you choose an alternative Courier delivery option (if available) at the checkout.
 Overseas orders are sent with Royal Mail Standard or Tracked&Signed for standard delivery or if you need your purchase more quickly you may choose Courier express delivery (if available) at the checkout for a fast courier service within a few days.
 We ship larger shipments (such as PID kits via courier to some countries, due to cost/time factors - usually aiming to provide the best service at a reasonable price).

-Whilst we will aim to ship all orders placed before midday on the same day, some circumstances may prevent or delay this (such as company holiday, Covid-19 pandemic social distancing, etc.).
-Please see our Delivery Information page for pricing.
+Whilst we will aim to ship all orders placed before midday on the same day, some circumstances may prevent or delay this (such as weekends, company holiday, Covid-19 pandemic social distancing, etc.).
+Please see our Delivery Information page for further information.

 Shades of Coffee Product FAQs